woojiahao/woojiahao.github.io/src/posts/blog/Deploying a Discord bot written with Kotlin on Heroku.md

     - deployment
     - tutorial
     - guide
+redirect_from:
+    - /blog/posts/2020-04-21-Deploying a Discord bot written with Kotlin on Heroku/
 ---

 Over my time in TPH, I have noticed that a common woe aspiring bot developers have is that they are unable to host